-Actor Amanda Billing presents the fourth edition of our celebrity special, where screen personalities pick their favourite titles on the website.
-The performer — who spent a decade playing Shortland Street’s Dr Sarah Potts — gets her ticket clipped to go Off the Rails and is charmed by errant dogs, laconic sheep, cheeky kea, Bruno Lawrence, Velvet Dreams and sweet lovers.
-Billing ended up stretching to seven clips, adding a warning note that NZ On Screen “is a wonderful rabbit hole.
+Actor Amanda Billing's Top Five titles on NZ On Screen are a varied selection.
+Billing — who spent a decade playing Shortland Street’s Dr Sarah Potts — gets her ticket clipped to go Off the Rails and is charmed by errant dogs, laconic sheep, cheeky kea, Bruno Lawrence, Velvet Dreams and sweet lovers.
+Billing ended up stretching her Top Five to seven clips, adding a warning note that NZ On Screen “is a wonderful rabbit hole.
 Enter with plenty of time up your sleeve.”

 Showcasing the droll dialogue between Conchord Jemaine Clement and animator Guy Capper, this is one of a series of comedic shorts in which two sheep drink beer at the baa and spin yarns about the issues that really matter eg. how to express your ire when a bovine companion compares your face to a talking pie.
 Capper and Clement's Robert and Sheepy duo first debuted in short film The Pen in 2001.
 An Australasian Nescafe Short Film Award helped spur further episodes, then regular appearances on 2010 comedy show Radiradirah, from which this sketch is drawn.